tech-by-design/docs.techbd.org/src/content/docs/techbd-intro.md

 - Compliance: Ensure adherence to the governance specifications set forth by NYeC, fostering a unified healthcare data infrastructure.

-## TechBD's Role
+## Tech by Design's Role

-- Collaboration Facilitation: TechBD serves as a facilitator for QEs to collaborate effectively, focusing on consensus-based decision-making that aligns with NYeC's governance.
+- Collaboration Facilitation: Tech by Design serves as a facilitator for QEs to collaborate effectively, focusing on consensus-based decision-making that aligns with NYeC's governance.
 - Shared Solutions: Encourages QEs to share code for custom software and